WaitThatShouldntWork/InferGPT/backend/README.md

 Currently there are 4 rule groups selected in`ruff.toml`.
 All rule groups can be found [here](https://docs.astral.sh/ruff/rules/).

-To add further rules, these are added to `ruff.toml` by using the code in the docs linked above.
+To add further rules, these are added to `ruff.toml` by using the letter asssigned to the rules as in the docs linked above. ie. pep8-naming uses the letter "N".